-Specifically, we pay attention to the induced gauge potentials in two special directions, i.e., along the $\delta\vec{k}$ direction (called $\hat{q}$ direction) and perpendicular to the $\delta\vec{k}$ direction (called $\hat{p}$ direction).
+Specifically, we pay attention to the induced gauge potentials in two special directions, i.e., in the $\delta\vec{k}$ direction (called the $\hat{q}$ direction) and perpendicular to the $\delta\vec{k}$ direction (called the $\hat{p}$ direction).
 We make the transverse profile of each electromagnetic field have the Gaussian form.
 The radii of the Gaussian beams are chosen to be much larger than the wavelength of the electromagnetic field.
-Under the above condition, the induced gauge potentials along $\hat{q}$ direction exhibit the slowly-varying chirality-independent envelope multiplied by a quickly-varying chirality-dependent quasi-periodic function.
-The induced gauge potentials along $\hat{p}$ direction are chirality-dependent and slowly-varying, similar to the previous case without considering the molecular rotations~\cite{Li2}.
+Under the above condition, the induced gauge potentials in the $\hat{q}$ direction exhibit the slowly varying chirality-independent envelope multiplied by a quickly varying chirality-dependent quasi periodic function.
+The induced gauge potentials in the $\hat{p}$ direction are chirality dependent and slowly varying, similar to the previous case without considering the molecular rotations~\cite{Li2}.

-Finally, we explore the center-of-mass motion of chiral molecules under such induced gauge potentials for two cases with initial velocity in $\hat{q}$ and $\hat{p}$ directions, respectively.
-In a short time so that the molecules move only in the distance of the typical wavelength scale, we find that the effect of the spatial enantioseparation in the former case is much better than the effect in the latter case.
-This indicates that, when the chiral molecules move within such a range, the space-dependent part of the overall phase offers an additional resource for the spatial enantioseparation.
-In a long time so that the molecules move in the distance much longer than the typical wavelength, the effect of the spatial enantioseparation is comparable in the two cases with the initial velocity along $\hat{q}$ and $\hat{p}$ directions.
+Finally, we explore the center-of-mass motion of chiral molecules under such induced gauge potentials for two cases with initial velocity in the $\hat{q}$ and $\hat{p}$ directions, respectively.
+In a short time so that the molecules move only the distance of a typical wavelength scale, we find that the effect of the spatial enantioseparation in the former case is much better than the effect in the latter case.
+In a long time in which the molecules move a distance much longer than a typical wavelength, the effect of the spatial enantioseparation is comparable in the two cases that the initial velocity in the $\hat{q}$ and $\hat{p}$ directions.